-Is my employer required to hold my job open while I’m on military leave?
+Does my previous job have to hold my job open while I'm on military leave?

 - In Texas, USERRA rights extend to all public and private sector employees who are veterans or currently in the armed services, of any rank, including reservists and members of the Texas State Guard.
 Employment protections apply regardless of whether the service is voluntary or involuntary, in peacetime, or in wartime.

 - An employer may not discriminate against an employee because of military service.

 - A veteran or servicemember’s job can be held open for up to five years of cumulative military service.
 Required trainings or national emergencies don’t count against the five-year cumulative.

 - The employee is entitled to be rehired to the position they would have had if they had not left for military duty.
 In some situations this means a comparable position, but seniority, pay, and status remain the same.

 - The employee can’t be discharged or subject to adverse employment action for one year after the date of reinstatement, except for cause.

 - If military duty is more than 30 days, the employee can opt to continue employer-based health insurance for up to 24 months, but might have to pay part or all of the premium.
 If not on the employer’s insurance, the employee must be added upon return.
 If service is less than 31 days, the health plan stays in place as if the employee hadn’t left.